AvePoint/cloud-api/docs/docs/Use Cases.md

 ## Additional Use Cases for Various Cloud Services on the Confidence Platform

 - **AvePoint Opus**: Connect to SharePoint on-premises, File Systems, or other external systems, to access and manage content across integrated systems.
 For details, refer to .

+[add refer to link]: #

-- **AvePoint EnPwer**: Connect EnPower with on-premises users and groups to efficiently manage resources and user groups; Retrieve data from EnPower to access necessary data for data analysis and reporting.
-For details, refer to .
+- **AvePoint EnPower**: Connect EnPower with on-premises users and groups to efficiently manage resources and user groups; Retrieve data from EnPower to access necessary data for data analysis and reporting.
+For details, refer to

+[add refer to link]: #.
 - **Fly**: Execute migrations with Fly to seamlessly migrate data between system.
 - **Insights for Microsoft 365**: Retrieve data from Insights for Microsoft 365 to enhance data visibility for decision-making.
-For details, refer to .
+For details, refer to

+[add refer to link]: #

 - **Cloud Governance**: Manage data within Cloud Governance to streamline governance processes and data handling.
 For details, refer to .

+[add refer to link]: #